 UK's Metro Bank names Robert Sharpe as Chairman

-July 8 (Reuters) - British lender Metro Bank MTRO.L on Wednesday named veteran banker Robert Sharpe as Chairman.
+July 8 (Reuters) - British lender Metro Bank MTRO.L on Wednesday named veteran banker Robert Sharpe as Chairman to help steer the challenger bank through the economic downturn brought on by the coronavirus crisis.

 Sharpe, who is currently the Chairman of Bank of Ireland UK, Hampshire Trust Bank and Honeycomb Investment Trust HONY.L, will take over from Michael Snyder, who held the role on an interim basis since October.